Ghaznavid Empire: Twin sons of Mahmud

-Coin of Mahmud minted in Ghazni.
-Most coins were minted in Parwan, they were made of gold, silver, and copper.
-Mahmud was the first Muslim ruler to commission coinage featuring bilingual inscriptions and dates in both Arabic and Sanskrit/Devanagari.
+Dado panel with club-bearer and abraded inscription, possibly from Rawza, Ghazni.
+11th-12th century (National Museum of Afghanistan Kabul, 1958, inv. no. KM58.2.X).

 Mahmud left the empire to his son Mohammed, who was mild, affectionate and soft.
 His brother, Mas'ud, asked for three provinces that he had won by his sword, but his brother did not consent.
 Mas'ud had to fight his brother, and he became king, blinding and imprisoning Mohammed as punishment.
 Mas'ud was unable to preserve the empire and following a disastrous defeat at the Battle of Dandanaqan in 1040, he lost all the Ghaznavid lands in Persia and Central Asia to the Seljuks, plunging the realm into a "time of troubles".
 His last act was to collect all his treasures from his forts in hope of assembling an army and ruling from India, but his own forces plundered the wealth and he proclaimed his blind brother as king again.
 The two brothers now exchanged positions: Mohammed was elevated from prison to the throne, while Mas'ud was consigned to a dungeon after a reign of ten years and was assassinated in 1040.
 Mas'ud's son, Madood, was governor of Balkh, and in 1040, after hearing of his father's death, he came to Ghazni to claim his kingdom.
 He fought with the sons of the blind Mohammed and was victorious.
 However, the empire soon disintegrated and most kings did not submit to Madood.
 In a span of nine years, four more kings claimed the throne of Ghazni.

 Ibrahim

-Figures in the wall paintings from the Ghaznavid palace of Lashkari Bazar in central Afghanistan, probably built by Masud I (1030-41); with black-and-white line drawing of the left figure, by the discoverer Daniel Schlumberger (1978).
-The figures wear the typical Turkic attire.

 In 1058, Mas'ud's son Ibrahim, a great calligrapher who wrote the Koran with his own pen, became king.
 Ibrahim re-established a truncated empire on a firmer basis by arriving at a peace agreement with the Seljuks and a restoration of cultural and political linkages.
 Under Ibrahim and his successors the empire enjoyed a period of sustained tranquility.
 Shorn of its western land, it was increasingly sustained by riches accrued from raids across Northern India, where it faced stiff resistance from Indian rulers such as the Paramara of Malwa and the Gahadvala of Kannauj.
 He ruled until 1098.